SilasMarvin/wasmind/docs/src/developer-guide/message-patterns.md

 }
 ```

+For more debugging tips and common issues, see [Debugging](./debugging.md).

 ## Key Takeaways

 - **All actors receive all messages** - filtering is done by individual actors, not the system